MnAbbas/NodejsOrdering/README.md

 # Run
 for run the project
-you sould copy the whole project in to one folder , alsoe the bash file must have the permision of execution and then call
+you sould copy the whole project in to one folder , alsoe the bash file must have the permission of execution and then call
 ``` bash
 ./bash.sh